Mortgage affordability rules – what mortgage can I afford?

 What do the changes mean for you?

 The removal of stress testing is a significant change and in practice, does affect borrowing levels when you apply for a mortgage.
-Indeed, with inflation at 3.9% in the UK, the cost-of-living crisis is having more of an effect on the amount people are allowed to borrow, with lenders looking at day-to-day expenses and bills as a core part of affordability.
+Indeed, due to raised inflation in the UK, the cost-of-living crisis is having more of an effect on the amount people are allowed to borrow, with lenders looking at day-to-day expenses and bills as a core part of affordability.
 UK households are now paying more for their energy and food thanks to higher inflation and this is one of the factors when a lender considers how much you can afford to repay on mortgage debt.

-High inflation and increased interest rates have prompted many UK borrowers to simply stick with their current lender for fear of failing affordability assessment by switching banks when they remortgage.
-Legal & General recently reported that internal product transfers accounted for 33% of all lending in 2023, up from 24% the previous year.
+High inflation and increased interest rates have prompted many UK borrowers to simply stick with their current lender for fear of failing affordability assessment by switching banks when they remortgage, but the number of mortgage holders choosing to switch lenders has increased during 2024.

 What affordability means for remortgaging